spokestack/spokestack.io/content/docs/iOS/getting-started.md

 Note that we're using a convenience initializer for `SpeechPipeline` that makes a variety of configuration decisions on our behalf.
 There's more to talk about here, but they're topics for another guide.

-The `self` in this example means that the class containing this pipeline also adopts `PipelineDelegate` and `SpeechEventListener`, which, conveniently enough, is the next step.
+The `self` in this example means that the class containing this pipeline also adopts `PipelineDelegate`, `SpeechEventListener`, and `TextToSpeechDelegate` which, conveniently enough, are the next steps.

 ### 4. Delegate methods